 • The iTunes Store is a separate app that is completely distinct from the iPod app.
 When you find something to buy, prompting you for your iTunes account password.
 It then adds the purchase to the app's Downloads tab.
 Once you have purchased the content, you must then switch back to the iPod app to listen to or watch it.

 • The App Store is a separate app.
 When you purchase something, it prompts you for your iTunes password, and then exits to the home screen, switching to the screen where the app will live.
 The state of the download is reflected in the app icon.
-When the download is complete, you tap the icon on the home screen to use it.
+When the download is complete, you tap the icon on the home screen to use it

 • The iBookstore (the one word is the official name as used by Apple) is not a separate app, but lives within the iBooks app on the iPad.
 Purchasing content prompts for the iTunes password and downloads in-app, which can be directly accessed after it has finished downloading.